ruimalheiro/training-custom-llama/README.md

 - Pre-training
 - Instruct fine-tuning (SFT)
 - Model distillation
-  - Note that for the moment the teacher model is loaded as a checkpoint loaded from the *Hugging Face Hub*.
+  - Note that for the moment the teacher model is loaded from the *Hugging Face Hub*.
 (You can however adapt it to run any model)
 - Saving / loading checkpoint
 - Weights & Biases (W&B) integration
 - Early stopping